Causality, agency, decisions

 Figure 1

-AFAICT using causality to reason about intelligent systems requires some extensions to vanilla causality, because they can themselves reason about the outcomes they wish to achieve, which makes stuff complicated and occasionally weird.
+As far as I can tell, reasoning about intelligent systems with causality requires some extensions to vanilla causality, because intelligent systems can reason about the outcomes they wish to achieve, which makes things complicated and occasionally weird.

 TBC.